apacheignite/documentation/basic-concepts/clients-vs-servers.md

 Ignite has an optional notion of **client** and **server** nodes.
 Server nodes participate in caching, compute execution, stream processing, etc., while the native client nodes provide ability to connect to the servers remotely.

-`Ignite Native Clients` provide full functionality of Ignite In-Memory Data Fabric to the remote clients connecting to the data fabric.
-It allows to use the whole set of `Ignite APIs`, including Near Caching, transactions, compute, streaming, services, etc.
+Ignite native clients allow to use the whole set of `Ignite APIs`, including near caching, transactions, compute, streaming, services, etc. from the client side.

 By default, all Ignite nodes are started as *server* nodes, which means that they will automatically participate in distributed caches.
 [block:api-header]